 Skylights can also break and fall onto people because of poor installations or water damage.
 Leaks can cause leakages, weakening the beams and causing the skylight to break.
 Extreme weather conditions such as hail, storms, or heavy snow can cause a skylight to fail, severely injuring people below it.

-These structures or windows can also cause slip and fall accidents.
-It is easy to completely seal a roof against the rain, but it is more challenging to seal a skylight.
-A poor seal can cause water to leak through it and onto the floor below, making it slippery and increasing the chances of slip and fall accidents for anyone walking by.
+These structures or windows can also cause slip-and-fall accidents.
+Sealing a roof against the rain is easy, but it is more challenging to seal a skylight.
+A poor seal can cause water to leak through it and onto the floor below, making it slippery and increasing the chances of slip-and-fall accidents for anyone walking by.

-The material used in a skylight can not withstand a person’s weight and pose a serious threat to those working in rooftop-related jobs such as a constructor, repairer, inspector, skylight installer, and others.
-According to Occupational Safety and Health Administration, more than 907 accidents were recorded that involved a person falling through a skylight, with the majority of these skylight accidents fatal.
-Tragically, with proper safety measures and adequate fall protection safeguards, these accidents could’ve been prevented.
+The material used in a skylight can not withstand a person’s weight and seriously threaten those working in rooftop-related jobs such as a constructor, repairer, inspector, skylight installer, and others.
+According to Occupational Safety and Health Administration, more than 907 accidents were recorded that involved a person falling through a skylight, with most of these skylight accidents are fatal.
+Tragically, these accidents could’ve been prevented with proper safety measures and adequate fall protection safeguards.

 Depending on the location of your fall, how you fall, and from the height you fall, different types of injuries can occur, or in worse cases, even skylight death.